 - Stone columns at entries

 These projects all require the steady hand and expert knowledge of a trained Stone Mason.
-At Werbrich’s, we can handle even the most complex job.
+At Werbrich’s, we can handle even the most complex job in Cincinnati OH.
 If you are planning a major landscape job on your property, chances are we will be utilizing the talent of one of our stone masons.
 Cutting stone and bricks to highlight a firepit or spa requires each stone to be measured and cut so they lay in the direction and pattern that will accentuate the natural beauty of the stone while providing the design you want for your project.

 Different stone requires different techniques to make sure it fits properly and securely.
 Paths need to be flat while taking on the curves and lay of the land; outdoor stairs need the stone to be cut and fit perfectly to prevent issues in the future.
 Retaining walls can be a matter of safety and must be built to specifications to do the job for which it is intended.
 Outdoor fireplaces, barbeque pits and fire pits are all stone masonry projects which must be carefully planned and built.